 Northstar's downloadable white paper, "The Off-Season Advantage", profiles 10 U.S. cities -- Buffalo, N.Y. included -- and their off-season group offerings.
 Get all the insight on the benefit of planning a "slow-month" meeting by accessing your copy here

 The Empire State offers some of Mother Nature's best work, be it the verdant Catskills and Adirondack mountains, the scenic Niagara region, the breathtaking Hudson Valley or many other scenic locales.
 Wherever you choose, New York State is a soul-stirring

 setting for meetings and incentives.

 Event Venues, Additions & Renovations

 has opened 90 minutes north of New York City in Monticello.
 Already in operation are 10 restaurants, a 10,000-square-foot spa, two indoor pools, 100,000 square feet of Vegas-style gaming and a 2,500-seat event center.
 Future plans include a boutique hotel and a Rees Jones-designed golf course.

 via skybridge to the Rochester Riverside Convention Center, the Hyatt Regency Rochester has completed an $18.5 million revamp.
 The 343-room property now

 offers renovated guest rooms, the city's first Morton's steakhouse, 20,000 square feet of function space, an outdoor terrace and scenic views of the Genesee River.

 • The former Radisson Hotel Rochester Riverside has been rebranded the Rochester Riverside Hotel.
 The 460-room property features casual dining, a heated outdoor pool, a fitness center and approximately 30,000 square feet of meeting space, all steps away from the convention

-• This month the new Arbor at the Port event center will open on Rochester's Lake Ontario waterfront.
+• The Arbor at the Port event center has opened on Rochester's Lake Ontario waterfront.